 Shelter costs that can be claimed

-■ monthly rent paid that you pay or owe, including the amount you are responsible for if you sublet or share an apartment.
+- monthly rent paid that you pay or you owe, including the amount you are responsible for if you sublet or share an apartment.
 If you have a rent subsidy, only the amount of rent you pay should be reported;

-■ the appropriate standard utility allowance (SUA) for your household.
-See question 82.
+- the appropriate standard utility allowance (SUA) for your household.
+See What is the child support deduction?
 Actual utility costs and heating costs are not allowed as they are covered under the SUA.

 SNAP rules on shelter costs: 106 C.M.R. §364.400(G)(1)